Free Beginner’s Music Curriculum: Learning Notes, Rhythm, Music Notation and More!

 I gathered a lot of materials and put together a music action plan!
 I wrote out 8 or 9 weeks of quick music lessons.
 This will be in addition to the time we sit together at the piano.
 The girls also want to learn the recorder this semester – so these lessons will hopefully help with that as well.

 My kids have a basic understanding of music, so we are not starting from zero.
-I love the playful, fun materials shared by Susan Paradis and Layton Music.
-Those worksheets and games and material from The Big Book of Music Games, Grades K – 5. (affiliate Link) are the basis for our semester of music study.
+We also will use so of the fun material from The Big Book of Music Games, Grades K – 5 (affiliate Link) this semester.

-The pdf I’ll share below, shows how we’ll use these music worksheets and music games each week, but I’ll give you a glimps of the materials I printed out recently.
+In the PDF I’ll share below, shows how we’ll use these music worksheets and music games each week, but I’ll give you a glimpse of the materials I printed out recently.

 We will also be using The Big Book of Music Games, Grades K – 5.
 (Affiliate Link) This is a great resource for learning music symbols & notes.
 It is NOT a book for playing musical games like singing games or group games (such as square dancing type activities), but is absolutely perfect for our purposes (learning notes, various music symbols, learning about intervals, etc.).
 This book of more than 275 pages of games and activities you can photocopy.

-If you would like to download our Homeschool Music Curriculum Plans, feel free.
-The download is free and in it you will find links to all of the materials I mentioned above — and more!!
+Below is the rough outline of our Homeschool Music Curriculum Plans.
+The download is free.
+It is the OUTLINE of the Music Curriculum I put together for the kids.
 Hopefully, I have it planned out well enough that I can just grab the materials and GO!
 There’s also a daily music practice chart.
-This packet is about 15 pages or so.
+This packet is about 40 pages or so.

 And just before I go, a couple of other music books we’ve used fairly regularly through the years.
 The first is Story of the Orchestra : Listen While You Learn About the Instruments, the Music and the Composers Who Wrote the Music (affiliate link) which has very short descriptions of the major composers (from Vivaldi and Back to Copland and Bernstein).
 It highlights the orchestra instruments.
 It comes with a CD with 37 selections from many of those famous composers (about an hour).
 I *really* like the CD.